AzonInc/Doorman/docs/en/guide/features/intercom-settings.md

 With Doorman, you can fine-tune your indoor station to suit your environment and preferences.
 Whether it's customizing ringtones for different types of calls or adjusting volume levels, Doorman provides a powerful yet simple way to personalize your intercom experience.

 Settings are automatically made available once your device has been successfully identified.
-In cases where automatic identification fails, you can trigger the process manually using the `Identify Indoor Station` button.
+In cases where automatic identification fails, you can trigger the process manually using the `Identify` button.

 ## Available Settings